 Step 12: Build Your Team

-- An office manager – Duties would be setting appointments, ordering supplies, general office duties.
+- Office Manager – set appointments, order supplies, general office duties.

-- Transport helpers – To help move and setup your equipment
+- Transport Helpers – move and set up equipment

-- Customer service representative – Duties would be to answer questions and solve customer issues with bookings or billings.
+- Customer Service Representative – answer questions and solve customer issues with bookings or billings.

-- Marketing assistant – Responsibilities would include social media marketing, SEO, content creation, and any other marketing efforts for the company.
+- Marketing Assistant – social media marketing, SEO, content creation, and any other marketing efforts for the company.